foundriesio/docs/source/reference/zephyr-zmp.rst

-   This is because ``zmp flash`` currently relies on some additional modifications to the Zephyr CMake build system's ``flash`` target, which allow overridding the target binary to flash a signed blob which MCUBoot can chain-load.
+   This is because ``zmp flash`` currently relies on some additional modifications to the Zephyr CMake build system's ``flash`` target, which allow overridding the target binary to flash a signed blob which MCUboot can chain-load.
 These modifications are currently only supported for the dfu-util and pyOCD flasher backends.
 This is a temporary measure which is being addressed in the Zephyr upstream repository.